Changing Young Lives through Culinary Careers

 Matthew Kenney: Recognized as a pioneer in raw, plant-based cuisine.
 A graduate of the French Culinary Institute, Kenney has authored dozens of cookbooks and owns award-winning restaurants and culinary academies in destinations including Venice Beach, Beverly Hills, London, Paris, Bahrain, Belfast, and Miami.

-Kwame Onwuachi: Executive chef of The Shaw Bijou in Washington, DC (now closed), and a contestant on Bravo’s season 13 of Top Chef.
+Kwame Onwuachi: Executive chef of The Shaw Bijou, which recently closed in Washington, DC, and a contestant on Bravo’s season 13 of Top Chef.

-Jet Tila: International culinary storyteller, celebrity chef, royal Thai culinary ambassador, and chef-owner of Pakpao Thai in Dallas, Texas, Tila has appeared on Chopped, Cutthroat Kitchen, Iron Chef America, and The Best Thing I Ever Ate.
+Jet Tila: International culinary storyteller and celebrity chef.
+Royal Thai culinary ambassador and chef/owner of Pakpao Thai in Dallas.
+Tila has appeared on Chopped, Cutthroat Kitchen, Iron Chef America, and The Best Thing I Ever Ate.

 WTS: Why is C-CAP so important to young, aspiring chefs around the country?